Timothy J. Ireland, VMD

 Debra Collazo VMD, CVC, CCRT

 I grew up on Long Island and pursued my love for animals with a degree in Animal Science from Cornell University.
 Opportunity then led to a brief career as a professional Thoroughbred jockey in the Mid-Atlantic region.
 I then attended and graduated from the University of Pennsylvania school of Veterinary Medicine in 1996.
 I began my early years as a field equine practitioner.
 My experiences led to a strong interest in Holistic medicine.
 I completed training for Acupuncture through IVAS in the year 2000.
 I became certified in Animal Chiropractic through the AVCA in 2003.
 My continuing quest to truly help animals to feel better has led me to the field of Veterinary Rehabilitation.
-I am currently studying and training with the Canine Rehab Institute (CRI) and plan to become a certified Veterinary Rehabilitation Therapist in the year 2013.
+I became a certified Veterinary Rehabilitation Therapist through the Canine Rehab Institute (CRI) in 2013.

 My very supportive family shares my ideals of trying to make a positive impact on the world that we live in.
 We currently live with and love Amigo, Coco and our newest addition, Pebbles.
 All are rescues and have given back to us in immeasurable ways.

 My experience at NVH has been very rewarding.
 The staff and doctors are dedicated and talented.
 I am honored to be part of such a caring and knowledgeable team.
 I look forward to being part of the continuing and exciting growth that is part of NVH.

 Acupuncture - IVAS, AAVA

 Chiropractic - AVCA